 “As we were extending the line, we deliberately looked for a market segment where we have a clear technological advantage over competitors,” explains Julia Hagenberg, the International Product Manager who was responsible for handling the launch.

-The adhesive tapes in the tesa® ACXplus 705x series in particular enable transparent, secure and fast adhesive bonding of glass on glass, either in butt joints, at an angle, or in a “T” joint.
-They can also be used to dependably affix glass panels to aluminium frames or in “H” profiles.
+The adhesive tapes in the tesa® ACXplus 705x series in particular enable transparent, secure, and fast adhesive bonding of glass on glass, either in butt joints, at an angle, or in a “T” joint.
+They can also be used to dependably affix glass panels to aluminum frames or in “H” profiles.
 By promoting this application, tesa is also advancing a highly persuasive alternative to the widespread method of bonding glass partitions with silicone.

 There are several reasons: Silicone creates thicker joints, tends to yellow over time when exposed to UV light, and can form waves through interaction with film-coated laminated safety glass. tesa® ACXplus adhesive tapes, on the other hand, are fast, clean, and economical to use, and there is no need for follow-up work due to factors such as excess adhesive squeezing out around the edges.
 Other benefits include transparency, high adhesive force, tensile force, and resistance to the effects of light, temperature, and chemicals.
 But despite all of the product’s advantages and its existing use with glass partitions, Hagenberg says, “Silicone still dominates the market, so we have to make a positive impression on customers and installation technicians.”

-tesa no longer has to convince Saint-Gobain Glassolutions, a large glass manufacturing company, based in France and operating worldwide.
+tesa no longer has to convince Saint-Gobain Glassolutions, a large glass manufacturing company that is based in France and operates worldwide.
 The company recognized the huge potential offered by adhesive tapes, not least in light of an increase in customer complaints about silicone bonds. tesa also scored points by successfully proving that its market package is suitable for all kinds of glass and also by earning three important industrial certifications, including for noise insulation.
 Says Hagenberg, “We are the only producer to offer an all-in-one solution that includes not only certifications, help with using the product, folders, and videos, but also glass samples.
 This has allowed us to set standards for this market.”

 tesa and Saint-Gobain signed a contract establishing a strategic partnership at the start of the year.
 The agreement, which covers 18 countries in Europe, sets out prices and delivery terms and conditions as well as providing assembly, installation, and storage recommendations for the ACXplus 7058 product.
-The tesa market package is now also listed in the glass producer’s international catalogue and was recommended via newsletter to 100,000 architects worldwide.
+The tesa market package is now also listed in the glass producer’s international catalog and was recommended via newsletter to 100,000 architects worldwide.

 Jean-François Outin, head of marketing at Saint-Gobain Glassolutions, already views the partnership with tesa as a complete success.

 “Our market package is opening up big opportunities, and various new application ideas are coming up in our contact with Saint-Gobain,” Hagenberg notes with satisfaction.
-The new ideas include adhesive bonding of glass doors in aluminium frames, a project currently pending at the French company.
+The new ideas include adhesive bonding of glass doors in aluminum frames, a project currently pending at the French company.
 There are also plans for joint training and education activities for employees and customers.

-Saint-Gobain, which is represented in 64 countries, develops, produces and markets innovative building materials and other high-performance materials.
+Saint-Gobain, which is represented in 64 countries, develops, produces, and markets innovative building materials and other high-performance materials.

 The company offers sustainable solutions for challenges in the fields of conserving energy and environmental protection.
 About 190,000 employees work across the company’s 160 affiliates.
 The group includes prominent brands such as Saint-Gobain Glassolutions, Sekurit car glazing, ISOVER insulation, Rigips drywall, and Raab Karcher construction materials.
 The French corporate group’s roots lie in glass production – its first involvement in another country came in 1853, when the company built a glass production facility in Mannheim, Germany.